Restoration Recovery outpatient addiction treatment logo

 What it costs in Tennessee

 TennCare patient cost is typically $0 (BlueCare, Wellpoint, and UHC Community Plan) via the BESMART preferred-buprenorphine program at our TennCare-enrolled clinics.
 Commercial insurance is covered by major Tennessee carriers including BCBS, UHC, Aetna, Cigna, and Humana — verify your specific plan.
-Self-pay is $250 per month flat with no sliding-scale.
+Self-pay is $250 per month flat.

 For the full coverage breakdown by carrier, see our 2026 TennCare MAT Coverage Tracker.